MusaAliji/canteen/README.md

 In this project i have used Laravel to create a Canteen project, in this project has 3 roles and they are admin, canteener and user.
 Admin can control all datas which is in database.
 Also in this project canteener can see in realtime notifications of orders and can manage the owner canteen.

+This is project has view in turkish but its code in english.